lebedov/scikit-cuda/README.rst

 Note Regarding CULA Availability
 --------------------------------
-As of 2017, the CULA toolkit is available to premium tier users of `Celerity Tools <http://www.celeritytools.com>`_ (EM Photonics' new HPC site).
+As of 2021, the CULA toolkit by `EM Photonics <https://emphotonics.com/>`_ no longer appears to be available.

 Related
 -------